Richard Williams (chemical engineer): Research

-Pioneering the use of environmental x-ray microtomography, he co-developed new computer models for describing how anisotropic particulate materials pack together that resulted in software that can be used in pharmaceutical, and other sectors.
-Most notable being its application to reduce the cost of decommissioning and long-term storage of radioactive nuclear, medical and military plant.
-He founded Structure Vision Ltd (2003) that has integrated the mathematical algorithms into automated three-dimensional design and management tools.
+Pioneering the use of environmental x-ray microtomography, he co-developed new computer models for describing how anisotropic particulate materials pack together that resulted in software that can be used in pharmaceutical, and other sectors, most notable being, its application to reduce the cost of decommissioning and long-term storage of radioactive nuclear, medical, and military plants.
+He founded Structure Vision Ltd. (2003) that has integrated the mathematical algorithms into automated three-dimensional design and management tools.
 Deployment of these methods can drastically reduce the cost of nuclear decommissioning.

-He co-founded Dispersia Ltd (2006) to develop application of thermal nanofluids for accelerating the rate of heat transfer in heating and cooling applications (computers, vehicles) seeking benefits in enhanced energy efficiency and improved miniaturised process design.
+He co-founded Dispersia Ltd. (2006) to develop application of thermal nanofluids for accelerating the rate of heat transfer in heating and cooling applications (computers, vehicles) seeking benefits in enhanced energy efficiency and improved miniaturised process design.
 The technological applications are being used in demonstration projects at several locations.
 The company was de-registered in 2013.

-He developed methodology for the practise of open-innovation in medicine and healthcare technologies using trans-national (UK-US) regional partnerships between clinicians and universities in Yorkshire and New Jersey working with numerous stakeholders (200) and suppliers.
-The model (White Rose Health Innovation Partnership) demonstrated the value of such interventions to create new services, technologies and practices resulting in numerous innovations.
+He developed methodology for the practise of open-innovation in medicine and healthcare technologies using trans-national (UK-US) regional partnerships between clinicians and universities in Yorkshire and New Jersey, working with numerous stakeholders (200) and suppliers.
+The model (White Rose Health Innovation Partnership) demonstrated the value of such interventions to create new services, technologies, and practices resulting in numerous innovations.

-He worked in accelerating the development of radical innovations in energy storage systems in UK and China to demonstrate the use of cryogenic liquids for energy storage and in the use of such liquids as a dual source of both 'cold' and power'.
+He worked in accelerating the development of radical innovations in energy storage systems in UK and China to demonstrate the use of cryogenic liquids for energy storage and in the use of such liquids as a dual source of both 'cold and power'.
 He won major funds to enable the establishment of the UK's first Cryogenic Energy Centre (Birmingham Centre for Cryogenic Energy Storage) from EPSRC under the "Great Eight Technologies" competition and in conjunction with Highview Power Storage Ltd and the Dearman Engine Company.

 Other roles

 Royal Academy of Engineering Vice-President (2005–2008 and again in 2015-) and inaugurated the EATechnology-Royal Academy Engineering Entrepreneurs Prize.
-He was a Visiting Professor at the University of New South Wales (UNSW) (2005-2015), Southeast University Nanjing (2015-) and China Academy of Sciences (2014-).
+He was a visiting professor at the University of New South Wales (UNSW) (2005-2015), Southeast University Nanjing (2015-) and China Academy of Sciences (2014-).
 He is a trustee of the Carnegie Trust (Scotland) (2015-) and on the advisory board of the Lloyds Register Foundation (2016-).

 His former directorships include: Leeds, York and North Yorkshire Chamber of Commerce; Leeds Ventures Limited; Optomo Plc (Founder); Industrial Tomography Systems plc (Founder); Structure Vision Ltd (Founder); University of Leeds IP Limited; University of Leeds Consulting Limited; White Rose Technology Limited; University of Leeds Innovations Limited; Dispersia Ltd (Founder), Medilink (Yorkshire and Humber) Limited, Alta Innovation Ltd (2011-2015), Alta China Ltd (2011-2015) and Manufacturing Technology Centre Ltd (2011-2015).

-He is an editor of Minerals Engineering, Advanced Powder Technology, Chemical Engineering Reactional Design, Particle and Particle Systems Characterisation, Particuology, Previously he has served as an editor of: The Chemical Engineering Journal, Nuclear Energy Science and Technology and Recent Patents on Chemical Engineering.
+He is an editor of Minerals Engineering, Advanced Powder Technology, Chemical Engineering Reactional Design, Particle and Particle Systems Characterisation, Particuology.
+Previously he has served as an editor of the Chemical Engineering Journal, Nuclear Energy Science and Technology and Recent Patents on Chemical Engineering.
 He is a graduate of the Higher Education Academy's Top Management Programme (2007).